 Irad Yavneh received his B.Sc. degree (summa cum laude) in Aeronautical Engineering from the Technion in 1984 and his Ph.D. degree in Applied Mathematics from the Weizmann Institute of Science in 1991.
-Since 1993 he has been a Technion faculty member, and is currently the Joan Callner Miller Professor of Computer Science and CEO of the Samuel Neaman Institute for National Policy Research.
+Since 1993 he has been a Technion faculty member, and is currently the Joan Callner Miller Professor of Computer Science and Director of the Samuel Neaman Institute for National Policy Research.
 He served as dean of Computer Science during 2013-2017.
 His research interests include multi-scale computational techniques, scientific computing and computational physics, image processing and analysis, and geophysical fluid dynamics.
 He has held editorial positions at the SIAM Journal on Scientific Computing (SISC) and Numerical Linear Algebra and Applications.
 He was Program Co-Chair of the Copper Mountain Conference on Multigrid Methods during 2009-2015, and has been a committee member of several conferences in his field.

 Irad is a dedicated teacher and has received several Technion teaching awards, including the Yanai Prize for Excellence in Academic Education.